Kometa-Team/Kometa/docs/files/dynamic.md

 # Dynamic Collections

-Plex Meta Manager can dynamically create collections based on different criteria, such as
+Kometa can dynamically create collections based on different criteria, such as

 * Collections based on the Collections from TMDb for every item in the library. ( [Star Wars](https://www.themoviedb.org/collection/10-star-wars-collection),